For the safety of our community, UWPCE has restricted operations due to the coronavirus outbreak.

 An USC grade means you have not met the course requirements as outlined by the instructor.

-If the instructor grants an Incomplete, you must complete all remaining assignments within 2 weeks (14 days) of the last class session.
+If the instructor grants an Incomplete, you must complete all remaining assignments within four weeks of the last class session.
 Your instructor has an additional week (7 days) to review your work and record a grade of either SC or USC.
 Students who have not completed course requirements by this time will automatically earn a grade of USC.
 Contact your instructor for more information about the process for requesting and converting an Incomplete.

 If you’re unable to complete the course on time due to a permanent or temporary disability, contact the Disability Services Office to discuss needs and potential accommodations.